nasa/progpy/docs/_sources/glossary.rst.txt

       The conditions under which an :term:`event` is considered to have occurred.

     prognostics
-      Prediction of (a) future performance and/or (b) the time of event for one or more events of interest for a system or system of systems
+      Prediction of (a) future performance and/or (b) the time at which one or more events of interest occur, for a system or a system of systems

     data-driven model
       A model where the behavior is learned from data.
 In ProgPy, data-driven models derive from the parent class :py:class:`prog_models.data_models.DataModel`.
 A common example of data-driven models is models using neural networks (e.g., :py:class:`prog_models.data_models.LSTMStateTransitionModel`).